obrienrobert/multicluster-service-meshes/index.md

 ## Popular Service Mesh Solutions
 <div>
-The number of service mesh solutions
+The number of service mesh solutions maybe relatively small, but they're popularity is growing.
+Three of most popular service meshes are <a href="https://istio.io/latest">Istio</a>, <a href="https://www.consul.io/docs/connect">Hashicorps Consul Connect</a>, and <a href="https://linkerd.io/">Linkerd</a>, which are the solutions compared on this site.
+Other popular solutions include <a href="https://kuma.io">Kuma</a>, and <a href="https://traefik.io/traefik-mesh">Traefik Mesh</a>.
 </div>

 ## Multi-Cluster Architectures